Print Options

 Typically Offered: FALL

-NRSG 311 PATHOPHYSIOLOGIC ALTERATIONS IN HEALTH I 2 Credit Hours
+NRSG 301 FOUNDATIONS IN PATHOPHARMACOLOGY I 3 Credit Hours

 This course will focus on a conceptual approach to the holistic assessment of a well person.
 Assessment of critical periods and life events from pre-birth, birth, infant, child, adolescent, adult, older adult through end of life are included.
 Students will obtain health histories, identify risk factors, and develop health assessment skills in the physiologic, psychosocial (cognitive/mental, emotional, behavioral, social), developmental and spiritual dimensions within environments.
 Students will identify the data elements and potential data values associated with each of these assessments; separating normal findings from alterations from normal.
 Students will participate in active learning experiences in laboratory and simulation settings which will assess the student's beginning ability to convert data to information and apply appropriate knowledge to critical thinking and the decision making process.
 4 credits: 2.5 classroom; 1.5 lab